• Skip to main content

 The kanji character of “hime” consists of the following two parts:

-• 女 : a kanji character widely used to mean ‘woman’ or ‘women’ in Japanese.
-This kanji can also be found in other words like “josei” and “musume“.
+• 女 : a kanji character used to mean ‘woman’ or ‘female’ in Japanese.

 • 臣 : a kanji character used to refer to those who obey a king.

-From these two parts, we can understand that “hime” literally means a ‘woman obeying a king’ in Japanese.
-This literal interpretation is not completely in line with the meaning, but still very close, I think.
-Princesses often obey the king of their country.
-Of course, some don’t, though.
+These two parts tell us that “hime” literally means a ‘woman obeying a king’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still understandable, I think.
+Princesses often obey the king in the country they are living in.
+Of course some don’t, though.

-Then, let me explain how to use “hime” through the example sentences below.
+So far, I’ve explained the definition and meaning of “hime” together with its kanji parts.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “princess” in Japanese